Noel Coward 101:

 "Literary diarrhea."

-Asked if he would ever act in a Shakespearean play:
+Asked in his final years if he would ever act in a Shakespearean play:

 "I think I've left it till a bit late.
 I might play the Nurse in